-In each regression, we add a female dummy and, additionally, a set of controls that could account for the gender gap in financial literacy.
-We first note that the largest gender gap is in the Netherlands; Dutch women are 20 percentage points less likely than Dutch men to answer all three financial literacy questions correctly.
-American women are about 16 percentage points less likely than American men to give three correct answers, while German women are 12 percentage points less likely than German men to give correct answers to all three questions.
-In specifications 2 and 3 we add information on marital status and age.
-The gender effect decreases only slightly when controlling for these variables.
+three questions.
+In specification 2, we add information on marital status, and in specification 3, we also add information on age.
+The gender gap decreases only slightly when controlling for these variables.
 In specification 4, we also add education dummies.
 Finally, we add income dummies.
-Controlling for these demographic characteristics hardly changes the gender gap among American respondents.
+Controlling for these demographic characteristics hardly changes the estimates for the gender gap.
 American women are still about 14 percentage points less likely to give three correct answers.
 In the Netherlands the gender gap reduces by about 9 percentage points.
 Income differences between men and women seem responsible for about half of the gender gap among Dutch respondents.
 In Germany the gender gap reduces to half of the original difference mainly as a result of accounting for differences in education levels between men and women.
-Though marital status, age, education, and income can explain part of the gender gap in financial literacy, they do not explain it fully.
-Even after controlling for demographic and economic characteristics, women are less likely to answer all three financial literacy questions correctly.
+All in all, though marital status, age, education, and income can explain part of the gender gap in financial literacy, they do not explain it fully.
+Even after controlling for demographic and economic characteristics, women are less likely to answer all three financial literacy questions correctly in all three countries.

 We report similar findings when turning to the probability of respondents answering at least one question with "do not know" (Table 3).
-Without taking account of covariates, women in all three countries are between 13 and 17 percentage points more likely to reply with "do not know."
+Without taking account of covariates, women in all three countries are between 13 and 17 percentage points more likely to reply with at least one "do not know."
 After considering the same covariates as before, the gender gap diminishes but remains statistically significant.
 Across countries and even after accounting for economic and demographic characteristics, women are much more likely to state that they do not know the answer to the financial literacy questions.